electron/website/blog/electron-internals-weak-references.md

 There is no way to directly test weak references in raw JavaScript since the language doesn't have a way to assign weak references.
-The only API in JavaScript related to weak references is [WeakMap][WeakMap], but since it only creates weak-reference keys, it is impossible to know when an object has been garbage collected.
+The only API in JavaScript related to weak references is [WeakMap][weakmap], but since it only creates weak-reference keys, it is impossible to know when an object has been garbage collected.